MdBilal420/mentormind/README.md

-MentorMind is an AI-powered assistant that transcribes lectures, generates structured notes, and creates quizzes to improve the online learning experience.
+MentorMind is an AI-powered research and note-taking platform that transforms diverse content sources into structured knowledge through intelligent transcription and analysis.
-It efficiently converts audio recordings and YouTube videos into comprehensive lecture notes and formulates quizzes to assess students' understanding.
+Multi-format content processing with real-time transcription, AI summaries, interactive assessments, and conversational AI assistant, currently used by 15+ researchers across different parts of the country.

 ## 🌟 Features